The biggest risk to your hearing when riding a motorcycle is exhaust and engine noise, right?

 Wrong.
 It’s actually the wind noise.

-Thirty million Americans are at risk for noise-induced hearing loss (NIHL) in the workplace, in recreational settings and at home—and motorcyclists are among them1.
-The good news is that NIHL is 100 percent preventable, but once it happens, the hearing loss can be permanent.
+Thirty million Americans are at risk for noise-induced hearing loss (NIHL) in the workplace, in recreational settings and at home—and motorcyclists are among them.¹ The good news is that NIHL is 100 percent preventable, but once it happens, the hearing loss can be permanent.
 Among motorcyclists, NIHL is attributed to noise from the turbulent airflow around the helmet, “wind noise.”

 Many different styles of motorcycle helmets are available, with full-face and open-face helmets being the two main options.
 However, noise levels under a motorcyclist’s helmet are high – between 80 to 110 dB2 – and increase rapidly with road speed, which can cause hearing loss after just an hour.
 Unfortunately, many motorcyclists are under the impression that a helmet provides adequate hearing protection.